 This is a small, somewhat interesting museum about the mummification process.
 Not only can you see mummified people but there are also mummified cats, birds, and crocodiles.
 A visit here typically lasts 30 minutes.

 Our day started at 8 am and we finished up at the Mummification Museum by 2 pm.
-Ali, our guide, took us to a small restaurant called Aboudi Coffee Break, for a late lunch.
+Our guide took us to a small restaurant called Aboudi Coffee Break, for a late lunch.
 This restaurant sits across from Luxor Temple and the view is great (the food is good too).

 For a full list of things to do on the East Bank of Luxor, with more information on how to plan your time, how to get around, and where to eat, read our Guide to the East Bank of Luxor.